Xannadoo/Applied_Statistics_2023/README.md

 ## {Analysis Plan} \\

 %--------------------------------
-## {Bayesian Analysis for Personality Traits (Topic 1):}

---- Apply Bayesian inference to model the uncertainty in the relationship between personality traits and current drug use.

---- Investigate the choice of informative vs. uninformative priors in the context of personality traits. \\

-%-------------------------------
 ## {Logistic Regression for Drug Use Prediction (Topic 2):} \\

 --- Implement logistic regression models to predict current drug use (categorical) based on personality traits.